theBoEffect/ask_the_doc/ui/README.md

 yarn build
 ```

-You can preview the production build with `yarn preview`.
+* You can preview the production build with `yarn preview`.
+* Build will actually create a copy of the static files in the ./service/static folder where you can serve them with the python backend
+* Remember to update your .env BACKEND variable to point to where you are hosting the backend